darkswapfoundation/darkswap/darkswap-consolidated-roadmap.md

 - Configuration system
 - Event system

+### Relay Server
+- DTLS/ICE connectivity for NAT traversal
+- Circuit relay v2 protocol support
+- Bootstrap nodes for P2P network
+- Connection management

+### WebAssembly Bindings
+- JavaScript API for Rust code
+- Event handling for order and trade events
+- Browser-native WebRTC support
+- Promise-based API for asynchronous operations

+### TypeScript Library
+- TypeScript API mirroring the Rust SDK
+- Wallet integration for browsers
+- Order management functions
+- Event handling system

 ### Web Interface
 - React-based user interface
 - TypeScript and Tailwind CSS
 - Responsive design
-- WASM integration
+- State management

 ## Dependencies and Critical Path

 The following dependencies exist between components:

 1. The CLI and daemon depend on the core SDK
-2. The web interface depends on the SDK's WASM bindings
+2. The web interface depends on the TypeScript library
+3. The TypeScript library depends on the WebAssembly bindings
+4. The WebAssembly bindings depend on the core SDK
+5. The relay server depends on the P2P networking code
-3. Runes and alkanes support depend on the Bitcoin utilities module
+6. Runes and alkanes support depend on the Bitcoin utilities module
-4. The trade module depends on the orderbook module
+7. The trade module depends on the orderbook module
-5. The orderbook module depends on the network module
+8. The orderbook module depends on the network module

 The critical path for the project is:

 1. ✅ Complete the core SDK implementation
-2. [ ] Create the CLI and daemon
+2. ✅ Create the CLI and daemon
 3. [ ] Develop the web interface
 4. [ ] Conduct comprehensive testing
 5. [ ] Create documentation and prepare for release